jhancock532/bristol-social-groups/README.md

 hopefully boost the search rankings of the individual groups and help them grow.

-To reduce carbon emissions, no images or heavyweight JavaScript is used on this site.
+To reduce carbon emissions, few images or heavyweight JavaScript is used on this site.
 The OpenStreetMap map widget loads map tile images - this component is only loaded when the user views it, and not bundled within all pages.